TTK4145/Project/README.md

 --------------------

 Go to [the project resources repository](https://github.com/TTK4145/Project-resources) to find more resources for doing the project.
 This information is not required for the project, and is therefore maintained separately.

+See [Testing from home](/testing_from_home.md) document on how to test with unreliable networking on a single computer.